-Fresh strawberry puree and graham cracker crumbs all swirled into a dairy free creamy cheesecake ice cream makes this homemade Strawberry Cheesecake Ice Cream the best summer dessert yet!
+This dairy-free strawberry cheesecake ice-cream combines fresh strawberry puree and graham cracker crumbs all swirled into a heavenly dessert.
+The best summer dessert yet!

 Ever wonder what your two favourite desserts mixed together would taste like?
 Well you’re about to find out!
 This dairy free strawberry cheesecake ice cream is such a delight, it’s basically a freshly baked cheesecake whipped into ice cream.
 Literally…it’s light and decadent all at the same time, you wouldn’t think that’s even possible, but here it is, and I promise it’s like heaven.

-The best part of this recipe is that it’s completely dairy free and gluten free so almost anyone can enjoy it.
-This makes it the perfect dessert to bring to a party or alternatively, you could just hide it in the back of the freezer and tell no one except yourself… or am I the only one who does that?
+The best part of this recipe is that it’s completely dairy free and gluten free – almost anyone can enjoy it.
+This makes it the perfect dessert to bring to a party or, you could just hide it in the back of the freezer and tell no one except yourself!
+Am I the only one who does that?!

 Now let’s chat a little bit about this bowl of heaven.
 The sweet and tart strawberry puree takes this cheesecake ice cream to the next level.
-And then we’ve got chunks of chewy soft, graham cracker crust bites scattered throughout to add beautiful texture and the final touch to this frozen dessert.
+We’ve also got chunks of chewy soft, graham cracker crust bites scattered throughout to add beautiful texture and the final touch to this frozen dessert.

-If you love cheesecake, then you seriously need to make a batch of this stuff ASAP.
-If you’re not a cheesecake fan, I swear you still have to try it because it’s going to melt your taste buds.
-I’m already thinking about other flavours to try…blueberry, cherry, the list goes on and on.
+If you love cheesecake, then you seriously need to make a batch of this ASAP.
+If you’re not a cheesecake fan, you still have to try it because it’s going to melt your taste buds.
+I’m already thinking about other flavours to try…blueberry, cherry, the list goes on.

 When you make this recipe be sure to TAG me in your photo using the hashtag #HEALHTNUTEATS so I can easily find and LIKE your photo!